mvcds/my-library/why-nobody-has-told-me-this-before/1 - On dark places/1 - Understanding low mood/1 - Everybody struggles with low mood.md

 Everybody struggles with [[Depression|Low mood]] in different frequencies and intensities.
-We do not always perceive others struggling to it because everyone also tends to put a happy mask to keep apparences.
+We do not always perceive others struggling to it because everyone also tends to put a happy mask to keep appearances.

 This leads some people to think that there's something wrong with their [[2 - Mood is not a genetic brain trait|brain]].